FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 ---
 For an introduction, see our Elasticsearch video [here][1]

-**Prerequisites**
 1\.
-[Install the FRINX ODL distribution][2]
+If you have not already done so, [Install the FRINX ODL distribution][2]
 2\.
-Install Logstash, ElasticSearch and Kibana.
-The easiest way is to pull a pre-configured Docker image which includes all three.
-We have used [this one][3] and recommend it. *If you use this method you can ignore prerequisites 3,4 and 5 below.*

-You can pull the image with:

-    sudo docker pull sebp/elk

-Now start up a container from the image:

-    sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it --name elk sebp/elk

-3\.
-[Install Logstash][4] - Collecting and parsing log files.
+[Install logstash][3] which we'll use for collecting and parsing log files.
 It can transform an unstructured log into something meaningful and searchable.
+3. [Install Elasticsearch][4] - Store the data that Logstash processed and provide a full-text index
 4\.
-[Install Elasticsearch][5] - Store the data that Logstash processed and provide a full-text index
-5\.
 Kibana (optional) - Web console allowing the user to interact with Elasticsearch.
-Kibana can be [downloaded][6] or pulled as a Docker image - several exist.
+Kibana can be [downloaded][5] or pulled as a Docker image - several exist.

 The base configuration is to use log4j socket listener for Logstash and the log4j socket appender in ODL Frinx.